General Condition Information

 There are two ways to screen a newborn for hearing status.
 Your baby may have one or both screens.
 One screen uses a small earbud and microphone to check for echoes in response to sound made in your baby’s ear (otoacoustic emissions, OAE).
 Another screen uses earphones and stickers with sensors to see how your baby’s brain responds to sound (auditory brainstem response, ABR).
 Your baby will get either a “Pass” result or a “Fail” (sometimes called a “Refer”) result.

-In hearing screening an out-of-range screening result is called a “Fail” result.
-If your baby’s hearing screening gives a “Fail” result, the person doing the hearing screen will let you know right after the screen.
+In hearing screening an out-of-range screening result is called a “Fail” or "Refer" result.
+If your baby’s hearing screening gives a “Refer” result, the person doing the hearing screen will let you know right after the screen.
 Together, you will discuss next steps and follow-up plans.

-Some babies who have typical hearing may have a “Fail” hearing screening result, this is usually because they still have fluid or other buildup in their ears.
-A “Fail” result means that your baby needs more follow-up screening and possible testing.
+Some babies who have typical hearing may have a “Refer” hearing screening result, this is usually because they still have fluid or other buildup in their ears.
+A “Refer” result means that your baby needs more follow-up screening and possible testing.

-Your baby may need the following tests after a “Fail” hearing screening result:
+Your baby may need the following tests after a “Refer” hearing screening result:

 - Another hearing screen (this may be done at the birth facility, by your baby’s primary health care provider, or by an audiologist)

 - A more complete, full hearing test (audiology evaluation)

 Your baby may also get the following tests after a “Refer” hearing screening result or after being found to be deaf or hard of hearing.
 These tests can help determine the cause of your baby’s hearing loss.

 - Genetic testing using a blood sample to look for genetic causes of hearing loss